Types Of Airguns

 Nitro Piston 2

 Crosman expanded its lead in gas piston technology in 2014 with the introduction of the Nitro Piston 2.
 The design has several improvements that collectively increase speed while continuing to manage noise, recoil and accuracy.
-All metal-to-metal contact was eliminated and a the piston itself was split to accomodate a bushing that acts as a brake at the end of the stroke, vastly reducing vibration.
+All metal-to-metal contact was eliminated and the piston itself was split to accommodate a bushing that acts as a brake at the end of the stroke, vastly reducing vibration.
 An additional consequence of the design is an impressive reduction in the effort required to cock the rifle.

 Precharged Pneumatic (PCP)